 Finely crafted artisan goods harken to a long-ago time.
 Today’s makers’ movement is bringing a resurgence of finely crafted goods to the everyday market.
 At the village, you can sign up for an array of diverse and historically appropriate artisan classes.
 Choose from Cheesemaking to Blacksmithing, from Forging Garden Tools to Hearth Cooking, and so many more unique and interesting options.
 Class times vary, and they tend to fill up quickly.

 After spending the day exploring the village, enjoy a delicious dinner and restful accommodations at the Publick House Historic Inn.
 The rambling compound of guest rooms, gathering spaces, and dining options come together to whisk you back to a time of comfortable 18th-century accommodations.
 Updated with modern conveniences and a dedicated staff, your getaway stay will be the perfect way to cap off your visit to Sturbridge.

 Bonus: Visit Coggeshall Farm Museum

 Coggeshall Farm Museum is a 48-acre farm set in Bristol, Rhode Island.
 The coastal, salt marsh farm is working in conjunction with Old Sturbridge Village.
 Coggeshall depicts late 18th-century farming in a living history museum format.
-The farm’s garden is a work-in-progress as they research and add traditional heirloom kitchen garden planting.
+The farm’s garden is a work in progress as they research and add traditional heirloom kitchen garden planting.
 The barnyard currently hosts piglets and chickens, typical farm animals for the time period.
-Stroll the grounds, explore the out-buildings, and period-furnished farmhouse.
+Stroll the grounds, explore the out-buildings, and the period-furnished farmhouse.

 The farm is open to visitors Thursdays through Sundays with a few exceptions, and the entrance fee is nominal.
 Keep in mind, while Coggeshall is in a partnership with Old Sturbridge Village, it is in Bristol, Rhode Island, over an hour’s drive away.